 However, I always wanted to gamble in a large casino.
 Not necessarily for winning, although it wouldn’t hurt, but for the experience itself.

-There are a few places, famous for gambling: Las Vegas, Macau, Monte Carlo, Singapore, Atlantic City and more.
+There are a few places, famous for gambling: Las Vegas, Macau, Monte Carlo, Singapore and Atlantic City.